LCM Calculator - Least Common Multiple

-For integers a and b you can find the greatest common divisor (GCD) of a and b and use that result to calculate the LCM.
+For integers a and b you can find the greatest common divisor (GCD) of a and b and use that result to calculate the least common multiple.
 You can also find the prime factorization of each integer and use those results to calculate the LCM.

 Find LCM by GCD